Muna-Saeed/E-commerce/README.md

 # E-commerce Website

-This is a full-fledged e-commerce website built with React for the frontend and Node.js with Express for the backend.
+This is a simple E-commerce website built with React for the frontend and Node.js with Express for the backend.
 MongoDB is used as the database to store product and user information.

 ## Features